USStateTourismWebsites/Data-Extraction/README.md

 1) Turning static graphs and maps into dynamic ones with sliders and animated data visualization.

 2) Expanding data extraction and visualization techniques to neighboring states.

+**Setup**
+Clone the repository.
+Download the .parquet files from this link: https://drive.google.com/drive/folders/1QDd-wo0BlVlXgoJZveiZIu22hVJ4GINS?usp=sharing and put the files into the folder titled "data."